bombela/backward-cpp/README.md

 ## API

-If you don't want to limit yourself to the default offered by `backward.cpp`, that you want take random stack trace for whatever reason and pretty print them the way you prefer or send to your buddies over the internet, you will appreciate the simplicity of Backward's API.
+If you don't want to limit yourself to the default offered by `backward.cpp`, and you want to take some random stack trace for whatever reason and pretty print them the way you love or you decide to send them all to your buddies over the internet, you will appreciate the simplicity of Backward's API.

 ### Stacktrace